hyosung11/Launch-School/Courses/journal.md

 11:26 I thought I remembered how to render an image into a markdown file, but I'm not sure.
 Do I need to copy the relative path?

 13:29 Completed Lesson 3: Object Creation Patterns > Assignment 6.
 Constructors with Prototypes.

+15:09 Did most of the Kettlebell Simple & Sinister training this afternoon.
+I still feel kind of tired.